 Our first stop was the Railway Hotel, where we were joined by Simon Cole down from London on a different route.
 After catching up over vegan lunch and a drink we headed towards the seafront for a sneak preview of Twenty One, a brand new venue in Southend.
 We caught the installation of 100% Southend, an open access exhibition for the launch of the new space.
 We circled back through town to Focal Point Gallery to see the group exhibition Maximum Overdrive and Big Screen Southend, an open access rolling submission public screen.
 Follow the link to find out how to submit your work.

 We passed the ostentatious University of Essex student accommodation building, the monumental VAT building, the Beecroft Art Gallery and enormous developments on the way to the Old Waterworks, an independent, artist-led space.
-We saw the artists’ studios, darkroom, printmaking facilities and Alison Lloyd’s exhibition Act 1 – 1 Act – Walking the Gallery, Closed – Walking Birchen Hat at Winch Gallery.
+We saw the artists’ studios, darkroom, printmaking facilities and Alison Lloyd’s exhibition Act 1 – 1 Act – Walking the Gallery, Closed – Walking Birchen Hat.

 Then we headed through streets of terraced houses to West Road Tap for a drink and chat about alternative art education and coops.
 We set off along London Road to Chalkwell Park, home of TOMA and Metal Art School.
 Emma gave us a tour of the studio spaces, the exhibition and meeting spaces, the cosy living quarters and work spaces with excellent views of the Thames estuary.
 Visit the website for more information on Time and Space Residencies at Metal, the next deadline is on 30 September 2017.